Skiing or snowboarding?

-On peak weekends and holidays we strongly recommend you get an early start so the renting process goes smoothly.
+On peak weekends and holidays we strongly recommend you get an early start on the renting process.
 Late arrivals can encounter a line at the rental outlets.
-If you are renting on a Saturday, it’s best to show up at opening time or even the night before (at Snow Summit only until 8 pm) to secure your equipment.
+If you are renting on a Saturday, it’s best to show up at opening time or even the night before (at Snow Summit only until 8 pm) to reserve your equipment.

 What other equipment and clothing do I need?

 Remember that the mountains are generally colder than the beaches and valleys.
 Be prepared for colder weather with long underwear, several outer layers, gloves or mittens, a hat, etc. You also need goggles or sunglasses as the snow that reflects the sun can be very bright.
 Most days in Big Bear are sunny, so sunscreen for your face is also a necessity.
 We have an onsite sport shop for any of these items you may have forgotten.

 Some things you should know about driving in the mountains: